Valar-Systems/Glasscalibur/README.md

 To decrease the price even more, please 3D print the parts in the "hardware" folder.
 If you do not have a 3D printer, you may purchase a kit with 3D printed parts.

-Here is everything you will need to purchase:
+Here is everything you will need to purchase.
+Feel free to find cheaper alternatives on Amazon or elsewhere.

 1. Electronics & hardware kit
     * [**Excluding** 3D printed parts](https://valarsystems.com/products/automatic-window-opener?variant=39590892240955)